peterliapin/alertai.backend/Workshop.md

 ### Task 2 - Cover TopicsController with unit-tests

-Generate tests to cover #file:TopicsController.cs, take into account that instead of real EmailService we need to use #file:TestEmailService.cs.
-Use #file:IdeasControllerTests.cs as a source of inspiration on how to do the rest.
+Generate tests to cover TopicsController.cs, take into account that instead of real EmailService we need to use existing TestEmailService.cs.
+Use IdeasControllerTests.cs as a source of inspiration on how to do the rest.

 ### Task 2 - Generate command to copy files over ssh